 Discontinuation of solar funding for homeowners in Scotland

-The Scottish Government is discontinuing funding for solar panels and energy storage systems under the Home Energy Scotland Grant and Loan Scheme.
-They won’t consider any new applications after 6 June 2024 for existing homes or after 1 August 2024 for new buildings.
+The Scottish Government is discontinuing funding for standard solar panels and energy storage systems under the Home Energy Scotland Grant and Loan Scheme.
+After 6 June 2024, they aren’t considering any new applications for existing homes.
+For new buildings, the deadline was 1 August 2024.

 Great British Energy